 Non-Native Species:

-Which Trout Species Are Indigenous to Lake Tahoe?
+Which Native Fish Species Are Present in Lake Tahoe?

-Lake Tahoe is home to several indigenous trout species, primarily the Lahontan cutthroat trout and the mountain whitefish.
+Lake Tahoe is home to several native fish species, primarily including the Lahontan cutthroat trout, mountain whitefish, and the Kokanee salmon.

 - Lahontan cutthroat trout